Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 6. **More lamps**
     Let's add another lamp and first illustrate how we would implement the lamp with the knowledge from the previous step.
-Add a new *generic lamp node* and define a new device config in the lamp.
+Add a new *generic lamp* node and define a new device config in the lamp.
 In my case, I configured an Ikea Trådfri blub that is warm white but dimmable.
 Set the State to On and the brightness to 255.
-    Connect it to the *on inject node* and the *send message node*.
-Then duplicate the *generic lamp node* and just change the state to Off and connect it to the *off inject node* and to the *send messages node*.
+    Connect it to the *on inject* on and the *send message* node.
+Then duplicate the *generic lamp* node and just change the state to `OFF` and connect it to the *off inject* node and to the *send messages* node.

-    Now the two lamps are wired up in parallel and can be switched on/off with the same inject node.
+    Now the two lamps are wired up in parallel and can be switched on/off with the same *inject* node.

     ![Lamps in parallel](img/getting-started-flow14-second-lamp-paralell.png)